shinerboy/shinerboy.github.io/_pages/cv.md

 ## Research/Conference Papers

+  * **“Event-Based, Intermittent, Discrete Adaptive Control for Speed Regulation of Artificial Legs.”**, Actuators 2021, 10(10), 264.
+  * **“Optimal Control of a 5-Link Biped Using Quadratic Polynomial Model of Two-Point Boundary Value Problem.”**, Proceedings of the ASME 2021 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference.
+Volume 8B: 45th Mechanisms and Robotics Conference (MR).
+Virtual, Online.
+August 17–19, 2021.
+  * **"One-Step Deadbeat Control of a 5-Link Biped Using Data-Driven Nonlinear Approximation of the Step-to-Step Dynamics"**, Robotics 2020, 9, 90.
   * **"Bioinspired robotic exoskeleton for endotracheal intubation"**, Journal of Materials Research and Technology, Volume 9, Issue 6, 2020, Pages 12167-12176, ISSN 2238-7854.
   * **“A Novel Treadmill that can Bilaterally Adjust the Vertical Surface Stiffness”** IEEE Transaction on Mechatronics September 2018
   * **“A Novel Treadmill with Adjustable Bilateral Surface Stiffness”** Dynamic Walking Conference 2018